mgroves/realworld-aspnet-couchbase/README.md

   * *Sliced* folders - these contain ASP.NET Core Controller(s), Mediatr request, response, and handler classes, viewmodels, and services for the functionality of the slice.
     * Users - Authorization/authentication, JWT, registration, login, anything for Users
     * Follows - Follow/unfollow
+    * Articles - Articles and tags for articles
     * ...more on the way...
   * *Extensions* folder - extension methods for ASP.NET functionality